Masala Herb

 prepare pork loin roast

-Season the meat with pork roast seasoning, place into roasting pan with sliced onions, caraway seeds and fats.
+Season the meat with pork roast seasoning, place into the dutch oven with sliced onions, caraway seeds and fats.

 season pork loin roast